 “Tried and True”

 Chemical peels have been popular for decades with consistent results.
 By applying different concentrations and combinations of chemicals on the skin, you can reduce fine lines, brown spots, and improve skin texture and clarity.
 Chemical peels work and are “tried and true.”
 The key is to make sure your treatment professional has the knowledge to perform a safe and effective peel.
-Our facial plastic surgeon, Dr. Jess Prischmann, works in close collaboration with our experienced aestheticians, Amy Nelson and Jillian Anderson, to offer you the best treatment for your needs.
+Our facial plastic surgeon, Dr. Jess Prischmann, works in close collaboration with our experienced advanced practice esthetician, Amy Nelson, to offer you the best treatment for your needs.